acchou/SwiftFirebaseTests/README.md

 requires access to cloud services to perform tests against them.
 You'll have to sign up for these cloud services and set them up for testing:

-* Firebase: you'll need your own Firebase account to test against.
+* Firebase account: you'll need your own Firebase account to test against.
 If you already have a Firebase account, create a new project and a new app within that project to ensure this testsuite never touches any of your other app data.

-* Facebook: this testsuite needs access to a Facebook developer account to test Facebook login through Firebase Auth.
+* Facebook developer account: this testsuite needs access to a Facebook developer account to test Facebook login through Firebase Auth.
 Your Facebook account needs to be setup to allow for Firebase logins, described further below.

+* Gmail account: some Firebase features send email.
+You'll need a gmail account to test these features.
+You'll also need to enable the gmail API, as described below.

 Currently this testsuite does not test github or Twitter logins, so no accounts are needed.